Braiding Majorana corner modes in a second-order topological superconductor: Wilson loop operators

 \section{Wilson loop operators}

 We used the {nested} Wilson loop operator (WLO) to calculate the second-order topological invariants $\phi_{xy}$ and $\phi_{yx}$.
-This technique was introduced and explained in detail in Refs.~\cite{Benalcazar2017,Benalcazar2017b}; here we only outline the essential steps, which were partly explained in the main text.
+This technique was introduced and explained in detail in Refs.~\cite{Benalcazar2017,Benalcazar2017b}; here we only outline the essential steps.\\